|

 escaping due diligence.
 If your data is worth backing up,

 then it's also worth spot checking from time to time.
+Consider adding a cron job to remind yourself to check

 your backups at least once per month.
 In addition, it's a